MaRDI4NFDI/portal-compose/README.md

 * Quickstatements, http://localhost:8840
 * OpenRefine, http://localhost:3333

-Note that the containers for local development are set to not restart, so that they do not start automatically when you start your computer.
+Note that the containers for local development are set to not restart so that they do not start automatically when you start your computer.

 Some containers are pulled from special MaRDI images: